 If you’re not familiar with this term, gettext strings are strings that are hardcoded into your theme or plugin.
 The gettext filter lets you easily translate those strings.
 Learn more about gettext.

-For example, the bit of text in your theme that lists “Categories”.
+For example, let’s take the bit of text in your theme that lists “Categories”.
 The individual categories would not be gettext, but the text that proceeds those categories would be.
 You can see an example below, as marked by the green pencil icon:

 When you translate gettext strings, you’ll be able to translate both the original version (in your site’s native language) and the translated version.